Select your language

 Noroff has ongoing admissions, and applications are processed in the order they are received.
 The earlier you apply, the earlier you can secure a study place.

-To qualify for the program, you must have general study competence or vocational education with a professional certificate.
-It is also possible to apply based on recognized prior learning.
+To qualify for the programme, you must have general study competence or vocational education with a professional certificate.
+It is also possible to apply based on recognised prior learning.

 For international students, depending upon which country you have received your education from, the requirements will differ.
 Please use this website where you can find the specific requirements for your country at the bottom of the page.